cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 ## Secret Export

-Applications may also want to derive a secret known only to a given recipient's public key.
+Applications may also want to derive a secret known only to a given recipient.
 This section provides templates for HPKE APIs that implement stateless "single-shot" secret export using APIs specified in {{hpke-export}}:

 ~~~